All hospital visitors are recommended to wear a medical face mask. Expand this message for information about visiting hospital.

 Parents/caregivers are able to be with their child in hospital and visitors are now allowed, except for the Children’s Haematology and Oncology Day stay where just one parent/caregiver is able to attend their appointment with their child.
 Exceptions by special arrangement only.

 Christchurch Women's Hospital's Neonatal Unit (NICU) opened New Zealand's first Human Pasteurised Donor Milk Bank in 2014.
 The Human Milk Bank is next to the Neonatal Unit on the 4th Floor, Christchurch Women's Hospital.

 The Canterbury Neonatal Service provides special and intensive care for all babies born in the wider Canterbury region.
-This region extends to Timaru in the South, Greymouth in the West and Kaikoura in the North (approximately 20000 square kilometres).
+This region extends to Timaru in the South, Greymouth in the West and Kaikoura in the North.

 Rangiora community maternity unit is located within the Rangiora Health Hub and is located approximately 40 minutes’ drive from Christchurch and provides primary birthing care and postnatal maternity services.